Perseids Meteor Shower to Northern Lights: The Wonders of the Night Sky

 Meteor Showers

 Although there are 30 meteor showers visible from Earth every year, Perseids is the largest and arguably the most famous.
-This year night sky gazers can expect to see meteors from the Perseids starting on July 17th through until August 24th, with the most meteors being seen at the peak, between August 11th and 13th.
+This year night sky gazers can expect to see meteors from the Perseids starting on July 14th through until September 1st, with the most meteors being seen at the peak, between August 11th and 13th.

 The annual meteor showers in our night sky are caused by the Earth’s orbit intersecting a comet’s orbit.
 As Earth passes through the debris left behind by a comet, the debris burning up in Earth’s atmosphere forms the meteors (shooting stars) that we see in the night sky.